-In addition to my work at Stony Brook University, I am also a Technical Specialist with the Conservation Finance Alliance, a WCS affiliated NGO with whom I collaborate on a variety of projects and initiatives.
-Prior to entering graduate school, I worked in finance within the renewable energy and commercial real estate space, performing acquisitions as well as asset management and research/advisory duties across multiple firms.
-I received my bachelor's degree from Bowdoin College (Brunswick, Maine) where I majored in Economics and Environmental Studies, as well as minored in Earth & Oceanographic Sciences.
-I am a fluent Spanish speaker and U.S. and Colombian citizen.
+John holds Ph.D. in Marine Science from Stony Brook University's School of Marine and Atmospheric Sciences.
+Prior to entering graduate school, John worked in finance within the renewable energy and commercial real estate space, performing acquisitions as well as asset management and research/advisory duties for multiple firms.
+He received his bachelor's degree from Bowdoin College (Brunswick, Maine) where he majored in Economics and Environmental Studies and minored in Earth & Oceanographic Sciences.
+John is a fluent Spanish speaker and U.S. and Colombian citizen.

-I live in Brooklyn, NY, where I love playing soccer and indoor climbing, and am also a member of The Explorers Club.
-When not in the city, I love being in the outdoors and am an avid skier and SCUBA diver!
+Born and raised in New York City, John lives in Brooklyn where he loves soccer, climbing, writing, and is also a member of The Explorers Club.
+When not in the city, he loves being in the outdoors and is an avid skier, hiker, kayaker, and SCUBA diver.

 Protected areas can be defined as "a clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long term conservation of nature with associated ecosystem services and cultural values" (IUCN).
-This definition includes features from iconic National Parks down to local conservation easements.
-But just as we can envision Yellowstone National Park as a protected area, protected areas also exist in the ocean and coastal environments, where they are referred to as marine protected areas (MPAs).
+This definition includes features from iconic National Parks down to local arboretums or land trusts in your own backyard.
+But just as Yellowstone National Park can be viewed as a protected area, protected areas also exist in the ocean and coastal environments, where they are referred to as marine protected areas (MPAs).

 MPAs are among the most popular and flexible tools for marine conservation, with the potential to help marine ecosystems recover, remain intact (if healthy), and build resilience to impacts from climate change.
-The United Nations Sustainable Development Goals (SDG 14.5) aim to protect 10% of the ocean by the year 2020, with some organizations advocating for expanding this to up to 30% or more by 2030.
-However, we remain a far cry from these targets.
-Optimistically, 7% of the ocean is currently protected by MPAs, and the majority of MPAs are believed to be ineffective due to insufficient staff and budgetary capacity.
-My research is dedicated to better understanding MPA finance in order to directly address these challenges.
+Now protecting 8% of the ocean, over 100 countries around the world have advocated to protect 30% of the ocean or more by 2030.
+Yet the majority of MPAs are believed to be ineffective often due to insufficient staff and budgetary capacity.
+John's work is dedicated to improving the financial sustainability of MPAs around the world in order to directly address these challenges.